yeeyangtee/pytorch-docker-cpu/README.md

 Model training script is just a .py file
 Trained model gets saved on the deployment.
 Currently using SSH/SCP as a workaround to grab the trained model file.
 Pretty sure theres a better way to do it....

+### TODOs
+- Use smaller image
+- Alternatives to SSH for getting model file
+- Visualisation of training by running tensorboard